edmundwright/google-sheets-clone/README.md

 [Details][phase-five]

-### Phase 6: Sharing spreadsheets and making spreadsheets public (~0.5 day)
-I'll implement sharing of spreadsheets with other users, and making spreadsheets public.

-[Details][phase-six]

-### Phase 7: Formatting cells (~1 day)
-I'll implement buttons that can be used to format cells with custom background colours, text colours, and number formats.

-[Details][phase-seven]

 ### Bonus Features (TBD)
+- [ ] Share a spreadsheet with other users
+- [ ] Make a spreadsheet public so that any other person with the link can access it
+- [ ] Format cells with custom background and/or text colour, and different number formats.
-- [ ] Randomly generated spreadsheet URLs, to ensure security of publicly shared spreadsheets
+- [ ] Access spreadsheets through randomly generated spreadsheet URLs, to ensure security of publicly shared spreadsheets
 - [ ] Drag to resize rows and columns
 - [ ] Edit a spreadsheet simultaneously with another user, seeing their edits appear live